s-espinosa/cookie_practice/README.md

 ### Explore the Site

 Fire up your server with `rails server`, and visit the horses index at `127.0.0.1:3000/horses`.
-Be sure to check the values available in EditThisCookie as you complete the exercises below.
+Write down the differences you discover between sessions, cookies, and flashes as you complete the exercises below.
+Be sure to check the values available in EditThisCookie to help your understanding.

 * Uncomment and comment out the different lines in the `#index` action on the `HorsesController` while reloading the horses index.
 What does each seem to do?
 * Visit `/horses/1`, and try passing different parameters based on the values you see in the `HorsesController` using query params.
 For example, you might first visit: